 Content can urge people to engage, to explore additional resources, or straight up lead to a conversion page.
 The main difference – content writing is not as salesy.
 In my book reviews, I can afford to be conversational, light, and not that matter-of-fact or straight-to-the-point.
 That’s because I treat my book reviews as content and not copy made to sell.

 Yet, you can still find copywriting elements – like the prompt to leave a comment or the promos of my book in the footer, or even the ability for users to leave a rating for the book on my review.
 And that’s how content slowly turns into copy.

 Not to mention the shift towards writing copy with the user in mind.
-Today, copywriting should not only sell, but also be useful, educational, and entertaining.
+Copywriting should not only sell, but also be useful, educational, and entertaining.
 Sounds familiar?
-That’s why, when writing copy, think of it as content that should bring additional value to the readers, instead of simply nagging them to BUY NOW or CLICK HERE.
+When writing copy, think of it as content that should bring additional value to the readers, instead of simply nagging them to BUY NOW or CLICK HERE.

 That’s mainly because of storytelling – one of the most powerful tools of every brand and copywriter.
 And the topic of our next point!